How can I help you?

 Start a new Angular application using the Angular CLI command below:

-ng new my-appThis command will prompt you for a few settings for the new project, such as whether to add Angular routing and which stylesheet format to use.
+ng new my-appThis command will prompt you to configure settings like enabling Angular routing and choosing a stylesheet format.

 Next, navigate to the created project folder: